Prags1709/cumbersome-things-27/README.md

 * Customer Features:
     * Registering themselves with application, and logging in to get the valid session token
     * create channel
+    * Real-time messaging using Socket.io
+    * Channels for group messaging
     * Only logged in users can communicate.